The Cost (The Wire)

 "The Cost" is the tenth episode of the first season of the HBO original series The Wire.
 The episode was written by David Simon from a story by David Simon and Ed Burns and was directed by Brad Anderson.
 It originally aired on August 11, 2002.

 Plot

-Bubbles, clean for three days, meets with Walon at a park.
-Walon gives Bubbles some frank advice while telling him about how he became infected with HIV and infected his girlfriend.
+Bubbles, who has been clean for three days, meets with Walon at a park.
+Walon gives Bubbles some frank advice while telling him about how he became infected with HIV and subsequently infected his girlfriend.
 Avon and Stringer meet with Wee-Bey and tell him to contact Omar to negotiate a truce.
 Stringer convinces Avon to take a step back from the game and insulate himself further from his organization.
 Avon gives up his pager so that his subordinates will have to contact him through Stringer.
 McNulty visits Phelan, who seems to have lost his stomach for the Barksdale investigation.
 Pearlman later informs McNulty that Phelan has been cast off the mayor's re-election ticket.